WrestleMania 38: Preliminary matches

 In the fourth match, Becky Lynch defended the Raw Women's Championship against Bianca Belair.
-About one minute in the match, Lynch performed a Man-Handle Slam on Belair for a near-fall.
+About one minute in the match, Lynch performed a Man-Handle Slam on Belair for a nearfall.
 During the match, Lynch applied the Dis-Arm-Her on Belair, who reached the ring ropes to void the submission.
-Outside of the ring, Lynch performed a Man-Handle Slam on Belair on top of the steel stairs.
+In the climax, Lynch performed a Man-Handle Slam on Belair on top of the steel stairs.
 Lynch then entered the ring hoping for a count out victory, however, Belair managed to enter the ring at the last second.
-In the end, Belair performed the Kiss of Death on Lynch to win the title.
+Lynch attempted the Manhandle Slam again, but Belair countered by kicking off the middle turnbuckle and performed the Kiss of Death on Lynch to win the title.

 Next, Seth "Freakin" Rollins came out for his match against an opponent who was pre-selected by Mr. McMahon.
 After Rollins waited impatiently, former All Elite Wrestling wrestler Cody Rhodes made his return to WWE as Rollins' opponent; Rhodes last performed in WWE in 2016 under the gimmick of Stardust.
 This was a back-and-forth match.
 Rollins performed the Pedigree on Rhodes for a near fall.
 Rhodes performed the Cross Rhodes on Rollins for a near fall.
 In the end, Rhodes performed two Cross Rhodes, the Bionic Elbow as a tribute to his father, Dusty Rhodes, and a third Cross Rhodes on Rollins to win the match.

 Following the match, the WWE Hall of Fame Class of 2022 were honored: The Undertaker, Queen Sharmell, and The Steiner Brothers (Rick Steiner and Scott Steiner) were introduced to the crowd, while posthumous inductees Vader and Warrior Award recipient Shad Gaspard were represented by family members.

 In the penultimate match, Charlotte Flair defended the SmackDown Women's Champion against Ronda Rousey.
 During the match, Rousey applied the Armbar and Ankle lock on Flair, however, Flair escaped.
 Rousey performed a Piper's Pit on Flair, however, Flair placed her foot on the bottom rope to void the pin attempt.
-As Flair attempted the Figure-Eight, Rousey countered by kicking Flair toward the referee, inadvertently incapaciting the referee.
-While the referee was down, Rousey applied the Armbar on Flair who tapped out, however, the referee was still incapacited.
-In the end, as Rousey attempted to revive the referee, Flair performed a Big Boot on Rousey to retain the title, ending Rousey's undefeated streak in singles matches.
+In the closing moments, as Flair attempted the Figure-four leglock, Rousey countered by kicking Flair toward the referee, inadvertently incapacitating the referee.
+While the referee was down, Rousey applied the Armbar on Flair, who tapped out, however, the referee was still incapacitated.
+As Rousey attempted to revive the referee, Flair performed a Big Boot on Rousey to retain the title, ending Rousey's undefeated streak in singles matches.